HarshitBK/NLP-Assignment3/README.md

 # Answer 5
 Number of parameters in pre-trained model: **1,235,814,400**

-Number of parameters in fine tuned model of classification SST-2: **1,235,814,400**
+Number of parameters in fine tuned model of classification SST-2: **1,235,815,600**

-Number of parameters in fine tuned model of classification SQuAD: **1,235,814,400**
+Number of parameters in fine tuned model of classification SQuAD: **1,235,815,900**

-The number of parameters in pre-trained model and fine-tuning model are the same.
+The number of parameters in pre-trained model and fine-tuning model are almost same with negligible difference.

 # Answer 6